sandeep06011991/myblog/_cooking/Teriyaki.md

 1. stir fry broccoli seperately
-2. Most stir fries are the same with adding oyster sauce as an additional **AMOUNT** is unknown
+2. Most stir fries are the same with adding oyster sauce as an additional
+3. 1:1 ratio between acid (vinegar) and sugar.
+4. Wine could be used for degalzing .

+**AMOUNT** is unknown